Is self-employment right for me?

 You’ll also need to check with your mortgage or landlord to see if you are able to run a business from your property.

-Becoming self-employed means you’ll need to get to grips with a variety of legal and financial issues that either your employers were responsible for or that arise from your self-employment.
-So you’ll need to be prepared to handle these additional responsibilities including deciding what if anything you delegate or outsource to professionals.
+Becoming self-employed means you’ll need to get to grips with various legal and financial issues that arise.
+So you’ll need to be prepared to handle these extra responsibilities, including deciding what you delegate or outsource to professionals.

 Legal issues